dallaylaen/potracheno/share/help/config.md

 github.com periodically and output a red "new version available" box in the footer if found.
 No calling home apart from that.

-This can be turned off, but is on by default.
+This can be turned off (by setting update interval to 0), but is on by default.

 ## Troubleshooting